Aruba: Early explorations

 It is known that Christopher Columbus was not searching for a new continent but for the shortest route to India.
 India had been the spearhead of European trade expansion and the foreign policy of the Spanish Crown since the travels of Marco Polo a century earlier.
-India, China, and Japan formed the focal point of medieval ideas about boundless riches, cities with houses covered in gold, and islands with inexhaustible amounts of spices, pearls, and silk.
+India, China and Japan formed the focal point of medieval ideas about boundless riches, cities with houses covered in gold, and islands with inexhaustible amounts of spices, pearls and silk.
 The suspicion arose that India could be reached via the relatively short route to the west, across the ocean of Atlantis.

 During his third voyage to the New World, Columbus was searching for the southern route to India and explored the Paria Peninsula (eastern Venezuela) and the Orinoco region, where he discovered the fresh river water of the Orinoco Delta.
 The suspicion arose that he had not found islands off the coast of India but a much more extensive land mass; an extension of Asia.
 Columbus did not realise that this was an unknown continent.
 Characteristic of his Christian medieval perspective, Columbus solved the puzzle by assuming that he had discovered the earthly paradise.
 The earthly paradise was inaccessible to humans without God's permission.
 Columbus experienced the geographical discovery of the New World in Christian terms and assigned himself a special role assigned by a divine power.
 With the discovery of the Americas the myths of the Golden Age, Atlantis, and the earthly paradise moved from Asia to the New World.
 He died on 20 May 1506, believing that he had found new islands off the coast of or possibly a peninsula of India—pre-islands: Ant-ilha.
 These Ant-ilhas were inhabited by peoples whom he called "Indians".

 In 1500, Juan de la Cosa drew the first map of the New World, which depicted the two Leeward Antilles known at the time.
 This was followed by the more accurate Cantino map, created anonymously in 1502, which also showed an extensive landmass and mentioned the Isla do gigante (Island of Giants) and Isla do brasil (Island of Brasil).
-The location of the Isla do gigante southwest of the Isla do brasil suggest that it refers to Bonaire and Curaçao since Aruba is located more to the northwest.
+The location of the Isla do gigante south-west of the Isla do brasil suggest that it refers to Bonaire and Curaçao since Aruba is located more to the north-west.